virakngauv/secret-hitman/README.md

 * Use useContext to avoid passing down params through components
 * Rename hint as "messages" and make it an array of strings, and on the GameScreen component, make it so that an Announcer component is generated for each array element
 * Display room code on GameScreen component
+* Also display a round indicator e.g. Round 1 of 2
 * Look into Joi for user input validation (room code (URL), player name, api calls)
 * Implement garbage collection for old games
 * Prevent making too many games or too many players in a game (thousands)